FAITH EVANGELICAL LUTHERAN CHURCH

 If you do, you can buy Giant gift cards from the church.
 A $50 card costs you $50.
 How does the church make money?
 Well, when Faith purchases $1,000 worth of cards from Giant, they only charge us $950 (a 5% discount.)
 So, when we sell those cards to you, the church makes $50.
 It adds up…

-Hatfield Flowers and Gifts (215) 822-1530) provides Faith with two lovely flower arrangements for our sanctuary each Sunday.
+Hatfield Flowers and Gifts ((215) 822-1530) provides Faith with two lovely flower arrangements to adorn our sanctuary.

 You can sign up to sponsor flowers, bulletins or a food basket.
 The flowers are $35, the bulletins are $10 and the food basket is $25.